Royal Rumble (2011)

-The 2011 Royal Rumble was the 24th annual Royal Rumble professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was held for wrestlers from the promotion's Raw and SmackDown brand divisions.
-The event took place on January 30, 2011, at the TD Garden in Boston, Massachusetts.
+The 2011 Royal Rumble was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
+It was the 24th annual Royal Rumble and took place on January 30, 2011, at the TD Garden in Boston, Massachusetts, held for wrestlers from the promotion's Raw and SmackDown brand divisions.
 As has been customary since 1993, the Royal Rumble match winner received a world championship match at that year's WrestleMania.
 For the 2011 event, the winner received their choice to challenge for either Raw's WWE Championship or SmackDown's World Heavyweight Championship at WrestleMania XXVII.
 This was the last Royal Rumble held under the first brand extension, which ended in August, but was reinstated in July 2016.

 Four matches were featured on the event's supercard, a scheduling of more than one main event.
 The main event was the 2011 Royal Rumble match, which featured 40 participants from both brands instead of the usual number of 30—it has thus far been the only Royal Rumble match to have 40 participants.
 It was won by SmackDown's Alberto Del Rio, who last eliminated Raw's Santino Marella.
 The primary match on the Raw brand was for the WWE Championship, between reigning champion The Miz and Randy Orton, which Miz won to retain the title.
 The primary match on the SmackDown brand was Edge versus Dolph Ziggler for the World Heavyweight Championship, which Edge won to retain the title.
-The other featured match on the card was a fatal-four way match for the WWE Divas Championship in which Natalya defended the title against Eve Torres, Layla, and Michelle McCool; Torres won to win the championship.
+The other featured match on the card was a fatal four-way match for the WWE Divas Championship in which Natalya defended the title against Eve Torres, Layla, and Michelle McCool; Torres won to win the championship.
+This event was notable for the returns of Booker T who left the company in 2007 and Kevin Nash, in his first WWE appearance since 2003 who also appeared in his Diesel persona since the 1996 event.

 Production

 Background

-The Royal Rumble is an annual gimmick pay-per-view (PPV), produced every January by World Wrestling Entertainment (WWE) since 1988.
+The Royal Rumble is an annual professional wrestling pay-per-view (PPV) produced every January by World Wrestling Entertainment (WWE) since 1988.
 It is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, dubbed the "Big Four".
 It is named after the Royal Rumble match, a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time.
-The 2011 event was the 24th event in the Royal Rumble chronology and was scheduled to be held on January 30, 2011, at the TD Garden in Boston, Massachusetts.
+The 2011 event was the 24th Royal Rumble and was scheduled to be held on January 30, 2011, at the TD Garden in Boston, Massachusetts.
 It featured wrestlers from the Raw and SmackDown brands.

 The Royal Rumble match generally features 30 wrestlers, but for 2011, the match was instead scheduled to have 40 participants.
 Traditionally, the winner of the match earns a world championship match at that year's WrestleMania.
 For 2011, the winner could choose to challenge for either Raw's WWE Championship or SmackDown's World Heavyweight Championship at WrestleMania XXVII.